CobayaSampler/cobaya/docs/cluster_amazon.rst

    If ``cobaya-install cosmo`` fails with a segmentation fault, simply run it again.

 Now you are ready to run some samples.
-Don't forget to mention the modules folder with ``-m modules`` or ``modules: modules`` in the input file.
+Don't forget to mention the modules folder with ``-m modules`` in the command line, or ``modules: modules`` in the input file.

 As an example, you can just copy the input at :doc:`cosmo_basic_runs`, paste it in a file with ``nano`` and save it to ``planck.yaml``.